ssehgal1991/retail-store/README.md

 ## Prerequisites
-Java Development Kit (JDK) 17: Ensure JDK 17 is installed on your system.
+Java Development Kit (JDK) 17: Ensure **JDK 17** is installed on your system.

-Maven: Maven is used for project build and dependency management.
+**Maven**: Maven is used for project build and dependency management.
 Install it if it's not already available on your machine.

 ## Build the Project
 To build the project and resolve dependencies, run: